-- University of Illinois – Intern located in Champaign, Illinois
+- University of Illinois – Intern located in Champaign or Galesburg Illinois

 - University of Missouri – Intern located in Columbia, Missouri